 California College Promise Grant Fee Waiver C — For students who have demonstrated financial need of at least $1,104 per the FAFSA (or CA Dream Act Application for AB 540 eligible students).

-- To apply for a California College Promise Grant, you can complete the Free Application for Federal Student Aid (FAFSA), a California Dream Act Application if you are an AB540 eligible student, or a California College Promise Grant Fee Waiver Application.
+Beginning Summer 2021, to apply for a California College Promise Grant, you must complete the Free Application for Federal Student Aid (FAFSA), or a California Dream Act Application if you are an AB540 eligible student.

 If you have already registered and paid your fees, you can still apply for a California College Promise Grant.
 If you are eligible for the fee waiver, you can then request a refund of your enrollment fees.
 For additional information regarding the refund process please visit the Bursar's Office website.